viresh-ratnakar/exolve/README.md

 ## Some details about clue numbers
 Across and down clue numbers are automatically inferred from the grid, except in two cases.
-The first is the when there are diagramless cells and solutions have not been provided.
+The first is when there are diagramless cells and solutions have not been provided.
 The second is when the setter opts to deliberately not provide associations between grid squares and clues, by using non-numeric clue labels without providing their grid locations.
 When the solver is entering